 This layer is used primarily to maintain warmth and comes in a range of weights for different temperatures.
 Mid-layers trap body heat beneath their material, forming a band of heat to keep you warm.
 This layer will generally be made out of fleece but can also take the form of a hoodie or lightweight padded jacket.

 Fleece comes in a range of weights but it’s advised to use a light fleece on mild days and a medium-weight fleece jacket on colder days as your body will generate a lot of heat when you’re on the move and it’s surprisingly easy to overheat.

-It’s also possible to choose a fleece gilet for milder days and a fleece with a hood can also be helpful for keeping out the cold on harsher days, as well as for protection against precipitation.
+It’s also possible to choose a fleece gilet for milder days and a fleece hoodie can also be helpful for keeping out the cold on harsher days, as well as for protection against precipitation.
 As for trousers, a pair of walking trousers or softshell trousers are a great mid-layer and will allow comfort and freedom during long days on your feet.

 Waterproof and Softshell Jackets for Outer Layer